Turn release notes into a changelog video users actually watch

 Start from your release notes

-Or start from a screen recording
+Or start from a quick walkthrough

-What changes when changelog video take minutes
+What changes when changelog videos ship every sprint

-Every release gets seen
+Every release finally gets seen

 Feature adoption jumps from day one